irglbriz/goban_to_sgf/README.md

 ## Motivation

-Since I'm trying to transition to a programming position I wanted to get my hands dirty with a project of my own.
+I wanted to get my hands dirty with a project of my own to find out more about the issues a computer vision pipeline runs into in a 'real world' setting.

-Go is my guilty pleasure and I often find myself taking pictures of interesting problems, but am too lazy to set up the position again later for analysis.
+Go is my guilty pleasure and I often find myself taking pictures of interesting situations.
+With a tool like this it would be much easier to set up the position again later for further analysis.

 ## Installation